Goodreads author page for Ursula Hartlein

 Set from 1946–47 in Atlantic City, Wildwood, and Hyannis

 Sometimes, the greatest heroes are those we least expect.
 A what-if story about the greatest Tsar who never ruled, set from 1918–45 in Russia, Paris, the Crimea, Batumi, Copenhagen, Romania, and Budapest.

 The story of a beleaguered marriage, with obstacles and Sturm und Drang from all sides, as Lyuba and Ivan fight to get back to the happy home life they used to enjoy.
 Set from 1924–30 in New York City, the USSR, and rural Minnesota.

-Journey Through a Dark Forest: Lyuba and Ivan in the Age of Anxiety, set from 1933–48 in rural Minnesota, New York City, Russia, Ukraine, Georgia, Armenia, Belarus, San Francisco, Paris, Poland, the Pacific and European Theatres, Germany, Austria, England, Finland, Sweden, Shanghai, Iran, Toronto, Vancouver Island, Guelph, St. Paul and Minneapolis, Berkeley, Aden, and The Netherlands.
+Set from 1933–48 in rural Minnesota, New York City, Russia, Ukraine, Georgia, Armenia, Belarus, San Francisco, Paris, Poland, the Pacific and European Theatres, Germany, Austria, England, Finland, Sweden, Shanghai, Iran, Toronto, Vancouver Island, Guelph, St. Paul and Minneapolis, Berkeley, Aden, and The Netherlands.

 Scheduled for 2019 release:

 The book formerly known as The Very First, set from 1938–39 in Atlantic City.

 The book formerly known as The Very Next, set in 1939 in Atlantic City, Poland, Paris, and Lisbon.